 - sibling(s): one of two or more individuals having one or both parents in common; a brother or sister; could be younger than the child (alleged) victim, older than the child (alleged) victim and also a child (under 18) or an adult (over 18) - slapping: to hit the child with an open palm or the back of the hand which is frequently made across the face, but can also be made across the hands or any other body part - smacking: to strike the child sharply across the face - social bullying: (or relational bullying) involves hurting someone's reputation or relationships such as leaving someone out on purpose; telling other children not to be friends with someone; spreading rumors about someone; embarrassing someone in public - social services: the various public social welfare services provided by a country at country level [: central services provided by public organizations belonging the central public sector] or at local level [: services provided by public organizations belonging to the local public sector which is part of the public sector] for the benefit of its citizens; actions or procedures that cover the basic well-being of the individuals and the society.
 They may be provided as a citizenship right, or negotiated in the market, and managed by governments and institutions or private actors.
 These efforts usually strive to improve the financial situation of people in need but may also strive to improve their employment chances and many other aspects of their lives sometimes including their mental health.
-In many countries, most aid is provided in women (family members, relatives and members of the local community) and is only theoretically available from government sources; > public: organizations where supplying of services to the members of a community is done by public servants - social welfare (public) system personnel: such as a social worker, psychologist, accredited counsellor, health visitor, community nursery nurse, community midwife (to be adapted per country) - source of information: <in the context of the CAN-MDS> the identity of the person that provided the information leading to a specific incident-based record into the CAN-MDS, namely how the specific incident was brought to the attention of a specific operator working in a specific agency at a specific time Note: a child maltreatment incident can be reported by the (alleged) victim, by another source or detected by the professional-operator him/herself; example: a child's pre-school teacher addresses a social service and provides information on a (reported) incident that s/he considers that a specific child has suffered from one or more forms of maltreatment: - spanking: to strike the buttocks of the child with an open hand to cause temporary pain without producing physical injury; a form of corporal punishment specific incident of child maltreatment: the incident that the operator currently records in the CAN-MDS sports-athletics: refers to places where activities, such as sports (e.g. running, rowing, high jump, the javelin, boxing) and competitive or other games (e.g. football, basket ball) take place stabbing: a wound caused to the child with a knife or other pointed weapon staying in uncomfortable positions: making the child stand, sit, squat, kneel, etc for a long period of time as a means of discipline step parent: a person who has married one's parent after the death of or divorce from the other parent; a stepfather or stepmother stoning: to punish the child by throwing stones against him/her (even until death)
+In many countries, most aid is provided in women (family members, relatives and members of the local community) and is only theoretically available from government sources; > public: organizations where supplying of services to the members of a community is done by public servants - social welfare (public) system personnel: such as a social worker, psychologist, accredited counsellor, health visitor, community nursery nurse, community midwife (to be adapted per country) - source of information: <in the context of the CAN-MDS> the identity of the person that provided the information leading to a specific incident-based record into the CAN-MDS, namely how the specific incident was brought to the attention of a specific operator working in a specific agency at a specific time Note: a child maltreatment incident can be reported by the (alleged) victim, by another source or detected by the professional-operator him/herself; example: a child's pre-school teacher addresses a social service and provides information on a (reported) incident that s/he considers that a specific child has suffered from one or more forms of maltreatment; - spanking: to strike the buttocks of the child with an open hand to cause temporary pain without producing physical injury; a form of corporal punishment specific incident of child maltreatment: the incident that the operator currently records in the CAN-MDS staying in uncomfortable positions: making the child stand, sit, squat, kneel, etc for a long period of time as a means of discipline step parent: a person who has married one's parent after the death of or divorce from the other parent; a stepfather or stepmother stoning: to punish the child by throwing stones against him/her (even until death)